n1ghthavvk/stellaris-evorin/steam-workshop/description.md

 All of the added features above are optional.
 There's no need to subscribe to any more mods, if you don't want to do so in the first place.

 This mod should also be fully compatible with almost any other mod (even those adding more origins).
 No vanilla files were touched.
-There's three small exceptions: I have overwritten the following events: [code]colony.50 # Allowed Subterranean Civilization to fire on empire capitals[/code][code]utopia.2650 # fixed The Chosen One getting the Psionic trait[/code]
+There's two small exceptions: I have overwritten the following events: [code]colony.50 # Allowed Subterranean Civilization to fire on empire capitals[/code][code]utopia.2650 # fixed The Chosen One getting the Psionic trait[/code]

 [h1]Obligatory Footnote[/h1]
 [url=https://github.com/n1ghthavvk/stellaris-evorin][img]https://i.imgur.com/0nVeF3I.png[/img][/url]